Jianghu: Historical interpretations of jianghu

+Over the centuries, jianghu gained greater acceptance among the common people outside of the elite literati and gradually became a term for a sub-society parallel to, and sometimes orthogonal to, mainstream society.
+This sub-society initially included merchants, craftsmen, beggars and vagabonds, but over time it assimilated bandits, outlaws and gangs who lived "outside the existing law".
+During the Song and Yuan dynasties, bards and novelists began using the term jianghu in the process of creating literature covering a fictional society of adventurers and rebels who lived not by existing societal laws, but by their own moral principles or extralegal code of conduct.
+The core of these moral principles encompassed xia (俠 (侠, xiá, chivalry)), yi (義 (义, yì, righteousness)), li (禮 (礼, lǐ, virtue)), zhong (忠 (zhōng, loyalty)) and chou (仇 (chóu, vengeance/revenge)).
+One of the most notable sources for helping develop the xiayi genre (prototypical version of the modern wuxia genre) and the concept of jianghu as it is understood in modern wuxia fiction is the 14th-century novel Water Margin.
+In the novel, a band of noble outlaws, who mounted regular sorties in an attempt to right the wrongs of corrupt officials, have retreated to their hideout.
+These outlaws were called the Chivalrous men of the Green Forests (綠林好漢 (绿林好汉, lǜlín hǎohàn)) and they then proceed to have various adventures, mixing heroism with more roguish activities.
+Stories in this genre bloomed and enriched various interpretations of jianghu.
+At the same time, the term jianghu also developed intricate interconnections with gang culture because of outlaws' mutually shared distaste towards governments.

 In modern Chinese culture, jianghu is commonly accepted as an alternative universe coexisting with the actual historical one in which the context of the wuxia genre was set.
-Unlike the normal world, in the jianghu xia (wanderers or knight-errants) are free to act on their own initiative, including with violence, to punish evil and foes, and to reward goodness and allies.
+Unlike the normal world, in the jianghu, the youxia (wanderers or knights-errant) are free to act on their own initiative, including with violence, to punish evil and foes, and to reward goodness and allies.
 While the term literally means "rivers and lakes", it is broader than that: roads, inns, bandit lairs, deserted temples, and the wilderness are all classic places associated with the jianghu, places far from government interference.
 Vigilantism is normal and accepted in a way that would be impermissible in a more realistic setting.
 Different wuxia novels have their own versions of the jianghu and its implications.
-Authors vary on whether they have one consistent setting or reinvest the jianghu in each work; Jin Yong's Condor Trilogy has one continuity, whereas Gu Long's jianghu would be distinct in every novel, for two examples.
+Authors vary on whether they have one consistent setting or reinvent the jianghu in each work; Jin Yong's Condor Trilogy has one continuity, whereas Gu Long's jianghu would be distinct in every novel, for two examples.